-Professor Thatcher; Assistant Professor Mui; Instructor Rock.
+Professor Thatcher; Assistant Professor Mui; Instructor Partridge.

 A major in History shall consist of twenty-four hours, of which twelve shall be in courses numbered 200 or above.
 Majors in History are required to take both History 101 and 102 and History 107 and 108; History 101 and 102, however, may not be counted toward the twenty-four hours constituting a major.
+Majors who wish to teach must elect History 120, but this course may not be counted toward a major.